 Bailey Alana, also for her friendliness. –> I am really glad we met at that Fuddrucker’s profit share.
 You bring joy wherever you go and each interaction with you is a blessing.

 Celine Mutzke, for how the light of Christ pours out of her. –> Like how Jesus had His disciples, you have your group of friends but that doesn’t stop you from socializing with whoever God puts in your path.

-Becca Williams, for her heart (sugar and spice and all things nice :). –> I still recall the immensity of your concern upon hearing that someone in my family was having surgery.
+Becca Williams, for her heart (sugar and spice and all things nice). –> I still recall the immensity of your concern upon hearing about a family member’s surgery.
 Also, you and my dad are like best buds and your friendship brings a lot of joy to my family. 🙂

 Kelsey Craig, for her teachability. –> Taking on the role of Editor-in-Chief is a hard job, but you have the right balance of tough skin and humility to succeed.
 You are a rose, wonderfully sassy but still sweet.
 Thank you for the laughter you bring to class.